Waterfall Glen Forest Preserve: Natural history

 Waterfall Glen's 773-acre "Bluff Savanna", which roughly covers the southern part of the preserve between Argonne National Laboratory and the Des Plaines River, is a natural Midwestern oak savanna.
-Waterfall Glen is one of highest ranked conservation areas in the county, it contains 422 native plant species, including one state threatened and 36 of special concern.
+Waterfall Glen is one of highest ranked conservation areas in the county; it contains 422 native plant species, including one state threatened and 36 of special concern.
 Tall grass, ferns, and wild lilac bushes are common shrubbery found growing on the savanna.
-Many native insects, including giant grasshoppers and back window spiders, are known to nest in these shrubs.
-Individual black and white oaks, shagbark and bitternut hickories, and black walnuts range from 180- to 215-years-old.
+Many native insects, including giant grasshoppers and black window spiders, are known to nest in these shrubs.
+Individual black and white oaks, shagbark and bitternut hickories, and black walnuts range from 180 to 215 years old.
 With Waterfall Glen being a wooded area having older trees, birds like pileated woodpeckers, scarlet tanagers, ovenbirds, wood thrushes, broad-winged hawks, and barred owls, are attracted to the area and some species breed there.
 Ephemeral ponds make the savanna an essential habitat for amphibians such as salamanders, frogs and snakes.
 Sawmill Creek, which runs through the savanna, hosts a large crayfish population during the spring season.
 Larger fish and crustaceans can be found further downstream, closer to the Des Plaines River.
 Herds of deer, wolves, and coyotes roam freely and can be seen on the savanna during the warmer months.

 History

 Long before Jacques Marquette and Louis Joliet paddled through the area, American Indians were living along the surrounding limestone bluffs, including today's Signal Hill, which served as a communications vantage point.
 By the late 1800s, the Ward Brothers’ mill was turning out lumber on Sawmill Creek, and Edwin Walker's three quarries were yielding tons of quality limestone for projects like the landmark Chicago Avenue Water Tower and Pumping Station.
 In 1925, the Forest Preserve District purchased its first 75 acres at Waterfall Glen, the Signal Hill and Rocky Glen areas.
 Rocky Glen soon became the site of the preserve's well-known tiered falls, which the Civilian Conservation Corps reconstructed in the 1930s near the original mill site.
 In 1973, the forest preserve added over 2,200 acres of surplus land from the U.S. Bureau of Outdoor Recreation, at which time it was given its current name.
+The name is not from the waterfall at the site, but rather Seymour “Bud” Waterfall, an early president of the District’s Board of Commissioners.